 -2017 “Champion in Cancer Care” Award from the Cancer Support Community

 -2017 “Unsung Hero” Award from Cancer Family Care

-EDITOR’S NOTE: As of September 2019, Heidi remains well and thriving post-cancer diagnosis.
+EDITOR’S NOTE: As of April 2020, Heidi remains well and thriving post-cancer diagnosis.
+Her update:

 To receive an email any time Heidi’s profile is commented on or updated, scroll to the bottom of her profile and click “subscribe.”